In this blog post, I explain the Euclidian Algorithm (+extended) and how to implement them in python.

 We can also think of it as:

 In our example, q=2 is the maximum number of times we can fit b into a without going over.
 And the remainder (to reach the value of a) is r=1.
-This can be seen in the below figure:
+This is illustrated in the below figure:

 Visual Representation